-Angela Knibb is a Campaign Manager at Greenlight.
+Angela Knibb is Head of Paid Search at Greenlight.
 She manages a team of Analysts and Senior Analysts working on a range of Paid Media accounts from fashion, retail, finance to travel.
 Angela contributes to the strategic and creative direction and is responsible for the implementation of builds and optimisation in line with account strategy.

 By Angela Knibb | 07 December 2015 |

 Brand X: “We don’t see sales on mobile, so we turned it off” GL: “Did you look at the effect that was having on your other channels and devices?”
 Brand X: “No. We just turned it off.”
 Sadly, this is a conversation we have with far too many brands.
 Everyone has heard Google’s annual “it’s the year of mobile” speech, yet mobile performance is outshined by that of desktop, leaving more brands opting not to use the channel altogether.
 But that’s marketing right?
 Throw everything at the wall and see what sticks.
 If mobile doesn’t convert, then you surely should turn it off, right?
 Wrong.

 By Angela Knibb | 27 October 2015 |

 When advertising was first launched across both Twitter and Facebook, there were limited targeting options.
 However, these have evolved drastically over time across both platforms to be much more focused on the genuine likes and interests of users and their life events, thus improving the overall experience by making it more relevant.
 Now, we can target users based on their specified demographic data and location, which further enables them to see relevant ads on their feeds.

 By Angela Knibb | 20 April 2015 |